Installing SPEC CPU2006 Under Unix, Linux, and Mac OS X

 Note that you may need root privileges to mount the DVD.

 The following paragraphs assume that your DVD drive is on the same system as where you wish to install.
-If it is on a different system, please see the appendix.
+If it is on a different system, please see Appendix 1.

 ./install.sh